pinkpong111/governance-rules-theory/README.md

 - GRT does not claim to replace existing alignment techniques (RLHF, Constitutional AI, reward shaping).
 It claims to add the lifecycle management layer that these techniques omit.
 - GRT does not claim that its specific variable set (fesc, I, Lreinf, SCC) is the only possible operationalization.
 It claims that any viable governance system must track structurally equivalent quantities — the relationships are constrained, not the estimators.
 - GRT does not claim that fractal isomorphism is proven at mechanism level (Level 3 in VST's correspondence framework).
 It claims structural correspondence (Level 1–2) and specifies the measurement protocol for testing Level 3.

+### Relationship to Companion Theory

+While compatible with layered governance architectures such as those analyzed in companion work (Three-Layer Governance), the present framework does not depend on any specific structural decomposition.
+GRT applies wherever rules evolve through conflict-driven processes — whether in hierarchical, flat, or hybrid governance structures.
+Conversely, TLG's intervention topology operates regardless of how rules are internally formalized.

+**Non-commutativity of temporal and spatial axes.** Rule evolution dynamics (GRT's domain) and intervention topology (TLG's domain) interact but are analytically non-commutative: changing where intervention occurs alters how rules evolve, and changing how rules evolve alters where intervention is needed — but the two transformations do not produce the same result in either order.
+This non-commutativity is why separate formal treatment is required rather than a single unified model: collapsing one axis into the other loses the interaction effects that drive governance failure.
+Mediation-layer drift, for example, alters rule evolution trajectories without being reducible to rule dynamics alone, and rule over-convergence disrupts intervention routing without being reducible to topology alone.

+### Structural Validation Without Simulation

+GRT does not validate outcomes; it validates explanatory necessity.
+The claim is not that GRT predicts novel failure modes, but that independently observed lifecycle failures across unrelated domains require a rule lifecycle model to become mutually intelligible.
+Catastrophic forgetting (Li et al., 2024) is a rule representation problem.
+RLHF over-optimization (Gao et al., 2023) is a rule over-convergence problem.
+Agent drift (Rath, 2026) is a silent rule degradation problem.
+Without a lifecycle framework, these remain disconnected observations; with GRT, they become structurally related instances of specific lifecycle phase failures.
+GRT provides the minimal lifecycle model consistent with these independently observed failure invariants.

+### Limitations

+All metrics presented in this document are at the theory stage and have not been empirically validated in deployed systems.
+A deliberate design principle throughout GRT is that operational conclusions depend on structural properties (ordinal relationships, asymmetric entry/exit, lifecycle phase) rather than on specific parameter values.
+Threshold calibration (τ values) requires system-specific operational history and follows estimation procedures (bootstrapping protocol, adaptive refinement) rather than fixed constants.
+Severity weights require only ordinal separation (global > boundary > local); the canonical values (1, 2, 4) are illustrative, not privileged.
+The AND-entry / OR-exit asymmetry is structurally motivated but not proven optimal; alternative asymmetric schemes may perform comparably.
+Cross-theory connections to companion frameworks (VST, TLG) have not been empirically tested.

+### Reproducibility Protocol

+To facilitate empirical testing, the following protocol specifies what must be measured in any implementing system: (1) pairwise rule conflict events logged with frequency, severity level, and involved rule identifiers; (2) escalation events logged with source layer, target layer, and timestamp; (3) rule lifecycle events: creation, modification, and retirement, each with triggering λlog mass; (4) self-correction events: disturbance detected AND resolved without upper-layer intervention, logged with latency and completeness; (5) perturbation response: controlled disturbance injection at the lowest governance layer, measuring recovery probability within evaluation window W. Any multi-agent system that logs these five quantities can compute I, Ic, fesc, SCC, and Lreinf and test GRT's predictions.

+### Empirical Path

+Three empirical directions are most immediately accessible:

+**(1)** Controlled multi-agent simulation comparing AND/OR withdrawal protocol against symmetric and binary alternatives, measuring false positive rate, re-entry frequency, and time-to-stable-operation.

+**(2)** Single-agent diversity measurement via preference tuning diversity metrics (measuring Dint and Poverlap across fine-tuning epochs to detect over-convergence).

+**(3)** Perturbation testing in production LLM systems to distinguish genuine stability from over-stability (Prediction 5).

 ---